NASA-IMPACT/SNWG-Participant-Dashboard/_tabs/Part 3: Stakeholder Engagement.md

 toc: true
 ---

-Define Stakeholer:
+Define Stakeholder:

-Who is a stakeholder for an SNWG project?
+Who is a primary stakeholder for an SNWG Project?
+- Funding sources, OMB, government, DAAC

-Who is a stakeholder for the product produced by the SNWG project?
+Who is a stakeholder for the Product produced by the SNWG project?
+- data scientists, requesting agencies
 <br>

 ## Assessment phase
-- Who we talk to
+- Who we talk to:
-A bunch of agencies.
+A bunch of Federal agencies.
 They go to another school.
-You wouldn't know them
+You wouldn't know them.

-- What we want to know
+- What we want to know:
-What's the satellite data you want but don't have
+    - Modify: Is there satellite data that exists that _could_ work for you, but also could be better for you with some modifications?
+    - Enhance: Is there satellite data that exists but doesn't go far enough to actually be useful for you?
+    - Create: Is there satellite data that does not exists, but that you would like to see?
+    - Access: Is there satellite data that exists that you need help accessing?
 <br>

 ## Implementation phase
-- Who we talk to
+- Who we talk to:
-People who submitted surveys in the Assessment phase
+People who submitted surveys in the Assessment phase for the chosen Solution Products.

-- What we want to know
+- What we want to know:
 This product is getting made.
 What do you want most to see it do?

-- How we engage
+- How we engage:
 SPoRT partnership, trainings, workshops

 **User Impact Stories during Implementation**